Important

-5. Text (HTML) Tab – Click this tab to view the HTML code behind your content.
-When adding content to the text tab, line breaks get converted into paragraphs automatically …

-6. Bold – Highlight content and click this button to add bold formatting.

 8. Strikethrough – Add

 9. Unordered list – Select this option to turn your content into an unordered list, e.g.:

-(Updated)

-# Important